SAP-samples/btp-developer-guide-cap/documentation/eventing/develop/extend-app.md

 # Extend the Incident Management Application with Eventing

 ## Introduction
-In this chapter you will add code , so that the CAP based application can listen and react to events from your SAP S/4HANA Cloud system.
+In this chapter you will add code, so that the CAP-based application can listen and react to events from your SAP S/4HANA Cloud system.

-First you will need to add event definitions for the SAP S/4HANA events.
+First you will need to add event definitions for the SAP S/4HANA Cloud events.

 ## Prerequisites

-* You have finished the [Remote Service Integration](../../remote-service/README.md) Tutorial
+You have finished the [Remote Service Integration](../../remote-service/README.md) tutorial.

-## Content
+## Procedure

 1. Go back to your CAP project's root folder.

 2. Create a topic annotation for processing events.
-For this open `srv/external` folder and create a new file called `API_BUSINESS_PARTNER.js` and add the below code snippet.
+For this open the **srv/external** folder, create a new file called **API_BUSINESS_PARTNER.js** and add the following code snippet:

 ```js
 module.exports = function () {